What Is Multiple Sclerosis as a Preclinical Research Target?

-• MOG35-55 EAE (C57BL/6 mouse): The standard T cell-driven relapsing or chronic EAE model induced by immunisation with myelin oligodendrocyte glycoprotein peptide in complete Freund's adjuvant.
+- MOG35-55 EAE (C57BL/6 mouse): The standard T cell-driven relapsing or chronic EAE model induced by immunisation with myelin oligodendrocyte glycoprotein peptide in complete Freund's adjuvant.
 Produces consistent optic neuritis, spinal cord demyelination, and progressive visual acuity loss measurable by OptoDrum.
-Used in all five publications on this cluster.
 Corresponds most closely to RRMS with secondary progression.

-• B cell-dependent EAE (MOG protein, non-H-2b strains): EAE induced by full-length MOG protein in susceptible mouse strains (e.g. C57BL/6 x SJL hybrids or NZB/W backgrounds) or via passive transfer of MOG-specific antibodies alongside T cells.
+- B cell-dependent EAE (MOG protein, non-H-2b strains): EAE induced by full-length MOG protein in susceptible mouse strains (e.g. C57BL/6 x SJL hybrids or NZB/W backgrounds) or via passive transfer of MOG-specific antibodies alongside T cells.
 This model generates both MOG-specific antibody titres and T cell-mediated demyelination – recapitulating the humoral immune component critical for B cell-targeted MS therapies.
-Joly et al. (2022) J Neuroinflammation used OptoDrum to document functional visual consequences of this model.
+Joly et al. (2022, J Neuroinflammation)

-• FcRn-blockade / MOG antibody-depleting model: A therapeutic variant in which EAE animals receive antineonatal Fc receptor treatment to lower circulating MOG antibody titres.
+- FcRn-blockade / MOG antibody-depleting model: A therapeutic variant in which EAE animals receive antineonatal Fc receptor treatment to lower circulating MOG antibody titres.
 Used specifically to test FcRn blockade as a strategy for MOGAD-spectrum MS variants.
-Remlinger et al. (2022) Neurol Neuroimmunol Neuroinflamm validated OptoDrum as the visual function endpoint.
+Remlinger et al. (2022, Neurol Neuroimmunol Neuroinflamm.)

-• HIF-1 inhibitor-treated EAE: Pharmacological modulation of hypoxia-inducible factor 1 in EAE to test the metabolic-inflammatory interface as a therapeutic target.
-Validated with OptoDrum by Anders et al. (2023) Front Immunol.
+- HIF-1 inhibitor-treated EAE: Pharmacological modulation of hypoxia-inducible factor 1 in EAE to test the metabolic-inflammatory interface as a therapeutic target.
 Relevant to progressive MS where hypoxic-metabolic lesion mechanisms contribute to axonal loss beyond acute inflammation.
+Anders et al. (2023, Front Immunol.)

-• Dietary fat-modulated EAE: High-saturated long-chain fatty acid diet is applied prior to or during EAE induction to model the interaction between Western diet, gut dysbiosis, and neuroinflammation.
+- Dietary fat-modulated EAE: High-saturated long-chain fatty acid diet is applied prior to or during EAE induction to model the interaction between Western diet, gut dysbiosis, and neuroinflammation.
 Relevant to MS risk epidemiology and the progressive axonal loss phase.
-Capper et al. (2025) Front Immunol used OptoDrum to detect diet-induced differences in visual outcome.
+Capper et al. (2025, Front Immunol.)

-• Histidine decarboxylase conditional knockout EAE: Cell-specific deletion of Hdc (histamine synthesis enzyme) in immune compartments during EAE enables mechanistic dissection of histaminergic immunomodulation.
-OptoDrum was used as the functional visual endpoint in this model by Morin et al. (2021) J Immunol.
+- Histidine decarboxylase conditional knockout EAE: Cell-specific deletion of Hdc (histamine synthesis enzyme) in immune compartments during EAE enables mechanistic dissection of histaminergic immunomodulation.
+Morin et al. (2021, J Immunol.)

 How Can Striatech Tools support Your Study?